MJKWoolnough/form/README.md

 In a similar vein, string types can utilise the 'regex' tag to set a regular expression to be matched against.

+Anonymous structs are traversed, but will not override more local fields.

+Slices of basic types can be processed, and errors returned from any such processing will be of the Errors type, which each indexed entry corresponding to the index of the processed data.

+Pointers to basic types can also be processed, with the type being allocated even if an error occurs.

 Lastly, a custom data processor can be specified by attaching a method to the field type with the following specification: